tonyyxliu/CUHKSZ-CSC4005/docs/docker_installation_guide.md

 docker exec -it <CONTAINER ID> bash
 ```

-## How to connect to your docker container with SSH
+## [Optional] How to connect to your docker container with SSH

+This is just an alternative to write programs on your docker container.
+You can also mount a shared folder to the docker container and write programs
+on your host machine directly.

 ```bash
 # First, enter your container with `docker exec -it <CONTAINER ID> bash`